 If you’re like me, you’re starting every new year with a slew of resolutions.
-My list features everything from learning Italian (ciao, fotografi!) to traveling to a new state (see you soon, Utah!) to writing more creative fiction (check in with me in 2021 on this one…).
+My list features everything from learning Italian (ciao, fotografi!) to trying film photography to writing more creative fiction.

 Join me with a photo project of your own!
-If you’re feeling stuck creatively, or don’t know where to begin, check out these six photo projects for inspiration:
+If you’re feeling stuck creatively, or don’t know where to begin, check out these seven photo projects for inspiration:

 Project 365 is exactly what it sounds like: taking one photo every single day of the year.
 So as to not completely overwhelm yourself, you can make your own rules for this: use your DSLR or your iPhone, go with a theme or don’t, et cetera.
 Practicing your photography skills every day will make you a better, more thoughtful photographer.
 Project 365s are also great for really showing all of life’s moments – even the messy ones!